zuckerco/CSS-assignment-3/README.md

 1. **Fork** this repo (make sure you are logged into GitHub).

 2. **Clone** your new repo so you have it on your hard drive.
 Remember to save it into the folder where you are keeping all your projects for this course.
 Make sure you clone the repo with YOUR NAME on it.
-If you forgot how, [see the previous assignment](https://github.com/macloo/CSS-intro-with-GitHub).

 3. Use your GitHub app to create a **local branch** named *gh-pages*.
 Switch to that branch and do all your work in that branch.
 Note that the hyphen and all lowercase letters are essential in the branch name *gh-pages*.